kaliayev/dice/README.md

 -d '{"friendly-name": "YOUR NEW GAME"}'\
 $DICE_HOST/games
 ```
-Most names are optional, and a generated one will be passed to you if you don't provide one.
+Names are optional; a generated one will be passed to you if you don't provide one.
 `$DICE_HOST` would be `localhost:3000` or whatever you have tunnelling to your server.

 ### Response